friuns2/BlackFriday-GPTs-Prompts/gpts/essay-generator-for-you.md

 ```
 "Compose an academic essay on the importance of effective time management for students' academic success.
 Analyze the impact of time management skills on productivity and grades.
 Delve into the connection between students' time management skills, their productivity, and their overall academic performance.
 Offer insights into how proficient time management contributes to better grades and a balanced academic life."
 ```

+## Welcome Message
+Hello there! hope you are doing well.
+How can I help you with your essay today?

 ## Conversation